awsdocs/amazon-athena-user-guide/doc_source/connect-with-previous-jdbc.md

 ## Policies<a name="jdbc-prev-version-policies"></a>

 You must allow JDBC users to perform a set of policy\-specific actions\.
-These actions are not part of the Athena API\.
 If the following actions are not allowed, users will be unable to see databases and tables:
 + `athena:GetCatalogs`
 + `athena:GetExecutionEngine`
 + `athena:GetExecutionEngines`
 + `athena:GetNamespace`
 + `athena:GetNamespaces`
++ `athena:GetQueryResultsStream`
 + `athena:GetTable`
 + `athena:GetTables`